About

 Concavenator was a medium-sized meat-eating dinosaur that prowled the wetlands of Early Cretaceous Spain around 125 million years ago.
 As a member of the familyâthe same lineage that would later produce giants like GiganotosaurusâConcavenator gives us a rare glimpse at these fearsome predators before they reached their enormous sizes.
 With powerful jaws, sharp teeth, and strong legs, it was clearly an of its ecosystem.

 The most striking feature of Concavenator is the dramatic triangular hump formed by extremely tall on two just in front of its hips.
-This sail-like structure remains a mysteryâscientists have proposed it could have been used for , temperature regulation, fat storage, or species recognition.
+This -like structure remains a mysteryâscientists have proposed it could have been used for , temperature regulation, fat storage, or species recognition.
 Whatever its purpose, nothing quite like it has been found in any other dinosaur.

 Equally intriguing are the small bumps, called , found along its forearm bones.
 In modern birds, similar structures anchor large feathers.
 If these bumps served the same function in Concavenator, it would suggest that even large carnivorous dinosaurs outside the direct bird lineage may have sported some feathery coveringâthough this interpretation remains debated among paleontologists.